ume05rw/BrWebHost/README.md

 This is Web Remote-Controller for Broadlink Devices on your LAN.
 It Learning any IR Remote Controls for Rm, Switch Operating for SP3, and Displaying Sensor values for A1.
+Touch operation like a smartphone-app has been realized.

 ## Supported Platform
 * Windows7, Windows10 (only x64 platform)